 11. Future Planning

 During this fellowship I will update technical skills such as cell culture, RNA extraction and manipulation and RT-qPCR.
 I will also develop new skills to enable me to compete in today’s research marketplace.
-These include next generation sequencing, lab automation and bioinformatics; all of which will be invaluable following on from this fellowship.
+These include next generation sequencing, lab automation and bioinformatics, all of which will be invaluable following on from this fellowship.
 Having the opportunity to develop professional and personal skills throughout this fellowship is vital to build my confidence as a researcher and network with possible future employers and/or collaborators.
 I will build my CV and boost my research and publication portfolio while working alongside world class researchers at the University of Edinburgh.
 This will give me valuable exposure to the unique work environment and culture in research as well as the technical and soft skills needed to succeed in a research driven career.

 By the end of the fellowship I would like to be in a position where I can be competitive by securing a good publication record and build up my scientific profile by participating in conferences, attending seminars and continuing to educate myself.
 My children will be 16 and 19 years and as such I will be looking for full time positions at this stage.